-On the day of the introduction, it is important to take your dog out for a long walk and exercises in order for them to release a good amount of energy.
+On the day of the introduction, it is important to take your dog out for a long walk and exercises for them to release a right amount of energy.
 Make sure to drain them out!

 Before entering the house, check whether your dog is in a calm-submissive state.

 Enter the house.
-At this point your dog will automatically know that there is something different in the house because of the new smell.
-Although by now, this new smell is somewhat familiar for your dog.
+At this point, your dog will automatically know that there is something different in the house because of the new smell.
+Although by now, this new smell is somewhat familiar with your dog.

 At first, allow your dog to sniff the baby, but from a decent, respectful distance.